stackmm/Relational_Rails/README.md

 ################################

 Iteration 1:
-User Story 1, Parent Index
+User Story 1, Pharmacy Index # shows ALL ecords of one model

-For each parent table
+For each Pharmacy table
 As a visitor
-When I visit '/parents'
+When I visit '/pharmacies'
-Then I see the name of each parent record in the system
+Then I see the name of each pharmacy record in the system

 User Story 2, Parent Show